Client Rights and Responsibilities

 Background and Experience

-It is your right to know the education and background of your counselor.
+It is your right to know the education and background of your Career Educator.
 The Career Development Center staff is composed of individuals with masters degrees from several different disciplines.
 They consult with a licensed psychologist about their client caseload once each month.
 We also have qualified interns completing doctoral and masters degrees in counseling or clinical psychology under our supervision.

 If for any reason you are dissatisfied with the service you are receiving, please discuss this with the director of the Career Development Center.